PierreGode/Linux-Active-Directory-join-script/README.md

 <p>Also see<a href="https://github.com/PierreGode/Linux-Active-Directory-join-script/wiki"> Wiki</a></p>

 But why?
-Joining to domain is fairly easy, but then you have all the configuration around it to get everything to work as you expect, like: getting an "empty login prompt for ADusers" at the login promt setting sudo permissions
+<p>Joining to domain is fairly easy, but then you have all the configuration around it to get everything to work
+as you expect, like:
+getting an "empty login prompt for ADusers" at the login promt setting sudo permissions